 The factors mentioned above, while making it impossible to be absolutely precise, only cause minute distortions.
 For example, the fact that the lunar shadow increases in size as you move towards the Moon creates a slightly longer totality at higher altitudes.
 However, because the lunar shadow moves at such a high speed and its diameter increases at a very slow rate, this difference only amounts to fractions of a second.
 Even on Mount Everest, the world's highest mountain, the Moon's shadow is only about 80 meters (260 feet) wider than at sea level.

 Similarly, the unpredictability of the Earth's rotational speed, while having the potential to significantly distort the predictions of eclipses in the far future, poses less of a problem for the calculation of eclipse times in the next few years.
 The closer the eclipse is in time, the more reliable the calculated times are.

 In terms of the location of the Moon's shadow during solar eclipses, the margin of error may sound pretty large at first.
-For example, the location of the Moon's shadow shown on the Eclipse Map can be off by about 10 kilometers (33,000 feet).
-However, that is the approximate distance the Moon's shadow covers in only 10 seconds, so this imprecision does not amount to much for spectators on the ground.
-Having said that, if you are at the very edge of the path of the total eclipse, it is probably wise to move at least 1 kilometer towards its center to make sure you will not miss out on totality.
+For example, the location of the Moon's shadow shown on the Eclipse Map can be off by a few kilometers—up to 10 kilometers (about 6 miles) in extreme cases, when the observer is at a high altitude and the Sun is low in the sky.
+However, 10 kilometers is the distance the Moon's shadow covers in only about 10 seconds, so this imprecision does not amount to much for spectators on the ground.
+Having said that, if you are at the very edge of the path of the total eclipse, it is probably wise to move a few kilometers towards its center to make sure you will not miss out on totality.